Sanket-ST/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 1. Explore some of the most common storage problems.
 Notice there are multiple troubleshooter.

-1. On the storage account blade, scroll down to the **Monitoring** section and click **Monitor at scale with Insights**.
+1. On the storage account blade, scroll down to the **Monitoring** section and click **Insights**.
 Notice there is information on Failures, Performance, Availability, and Capacity.
 Your information will be different.

     ![Screenshot of the storage account Insights page.](../images/AZ-9000503.png)